Brazilian cartoonists defend colleague threatened by probe

 One cartoon depicted Bolsonaro as a doll wearing a bracelet with a swastika and pierced with pencils rather than pins.
 “It’s uncomfortable, no?” wrote its illustrator, Nando Motta.
-Another showed Bolsonaro alongside coffins presumably filled with COVID-19 victims while he points at Aroeira at his drawing board.
-Almost 44,000 people have died from the virus in Brazil, the second most of any nation.
+Another showed Bolsonaro alongside coffins presumably filled with COVID-19 victims while he points at a Aroeira at his drawing board.
+More than 45,000 people have died from the virus in Brazil, the second most of any nation.

 Bolsonaro has frequently sparred with the press and the swastika has been used in editorial cartoons not as a specific reference to Nazism and the systematic persecution of Jews, but to represent the specter of authoritarianism.
 A Supreme Court justice last month sent a private message to his colleagues, later leaked to local media, that compared Brazilian political circumstances to Germany’s Weimar Republic before the rise of Adolf Hitler.

-The presidency’s communications secretariat said the cartoon went further than permitted by law, as it falsely accused Bolsonaro of Nazism.
+The presidency’s communications secretariat said Aroeira’s cartoon went further than permitted by law, as it falsely accused Bolsonaro of Nazism.

 “Accusing someone innocent of one of the gravest crimes in history isn’t humor, it’s a crime,” the secretariat said Tuesday on Twitter.
 “Political satire is one thing, calumny is another, including under the disguise of ‘humor.’”